dwaite/connect/SIOP/siop-requirements.md

 *   1.Not all OpenID Providers must have the capability to issue self-signed id_tokens, and that capability remains specific to Self-Issued OpenID Providers (which can be native apps, PWAs, etc.)
 *   2.SIOP can be used for log in and/or requesting claims to transmit identity characteristics.
-*   3.SIOP supports a FLow that does not rely on the backchannel exchange (Implicit Flow/Hybrid Flow).
+*   3.SIOP supports a FLow that does not rely on the backchannel exchange (i.e. Implicit Flow), since SIOP is native apps, PWA, browser apps, etc.
-    *   Note: Being native apps, PWA, browser apps, etc., SIOPs cannot be expected to support Authorization Code Flow,
+    *   Note: Some people asserted that PWA may result in additional requirements - want to understand more

 B.SIOP response

 *   4.SIOP is able to return Verifiable Credentials and Verifiable Presentations in the response
-    *   Note: Options of returning VC/VP in the response are 1/ as VC/VP or 2/wrapped in the id_token.
-Following W3C [VC-DATA-MODEL], VCs/VPs should be supported in any data format including JSON-LD, which makes Option 1 is preferred because most RPs would not know how to process JSON-LD inside an id_token

 C. Key recovery and key rotation (cryptography itself is out of scope)

 *   5.Add layer of indirection in ‘sub’ value to allow several methods of deriving key information derivation: using sub_jwks with URNs (Cryptographic attestation of the claims), DIDs resolved into DID documents, or OpenID Connect Federation entity statements.